Kaikukortti

 You are eligible for Kaikukortti, if:

-- you are a customer of community or service issuing Kaikukortti cards and you cannot afford entrance tickets due to financial constraints
+- you are a client of a community or service issuing Kaikukortti cards in Espoo

 - you are 16 years or older.